Good Enough (The Ready Set song)

 "Good Enough" is a song by American electropop artist The Ready Set.
-It was released as the lead single from his fifth studio album, I Will Be Nothing Without Your Love.
-It was written and produced by Witzigreuter and the song was released on February 5, 2016.
-In addition to the song, a remix version was released with Haitian DJ Michael Brun.
+It was released on February 5, 2016, as the lead single from his fifth studio album, I Will Be Nothing Without Your Love.
+It was written and produced by Witzigreuter.
+A remix version was released in May 2016 with Haitian DJ Michaël Brun.

 Background

 Witzigreuter stated, "The record as a whole feels like a reinvention of myself, I stripped everything down and produced the whole thing by myself from top to bottom, so it could feel 100% true to what I wanted it to be.
 It's a fresh start."
-The music video for Good Enough was directed by Erik Rojas.

-Remix version

-The remix version of Good Enough was released on May 20, 2016.
-The song featured Michael Brun who helped produced the track with Witzigreuter.
-While the original version never hit the charts, the remix version saw the track peak at number 40 on Billboard Dance/Mix Show Airplay.
+The remix version of "Good Enough" was released on May 20, 2016.
+The song featured Michaël Brun who helped produced the track with Witzigreuter.
+The original version of the song never charted anywhere, however, the remix version peaked at number 40 on the Billboard Dance/Mix Show Airplay chart.

+Composition

+The original version of "Good Enough" has been described as synthpop and indiepop, whereas the remix adds a more dancepop sound with progressive music influences.

+Music video

+The music video for Good Enough was directed by Erik Rojas and released on February 5, 2016.